Which Diamond Cut Has the Most Sparkle?

 For optimal sparkle, make sure you properly care for your engagement ring.
 Keeping a diamond clean will help it shine brightly and maximize its brilliance and fire.

-As we mentioned above, it’s important to stick to diamonds that have an Excellent (GIA) or Ideal (AGS) cut grade.
+As we mentioned above, it’s important to stick to diamonds that have an Excellent (GIA) cut grade.

-It’s also important to stick to diamonds that are certified by either the GIA or AGS.
-These are the two most trusted, reliable grading diamond entities in the world.
-Both provide objective, accurate assessments of a diamond’s quality, without any exaggerations or embellishments.
+It’s also important to stick to diamonds that are certified by the GIA.
+This is the most trusted, reliable grading diamond entity in the world.
+GIA provides objective, accurate assessments of a diamond’s quality, without any exaggerations or embellishments.